syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Forms.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}
 ### Adding Combo box field

 A combo box represents a drop-down list of choices for selection, optionally accompanied by an editable text box where you can type a value other than the predefined choices.

 PdfComboBoxField class is used to create a combo box field in PDF forms.
 You can add a list of items to the combo box by using the PdfListFieldItem class.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.